gseidler/The-MSX-Red-Book/the_msx_red_book.md

     Address...
 72BAH

 This is the dispatcher sequential output routine for the LPT device.
-The character to output is taken from register C and control transfers to the OUTDLP standard routine.
+The character to output is taken from register C and control transfers to the [OUTDLP](#outdlp) standard routine.

 <a name="72beh"></a>

     Address...
 72BEH

-This routine is used by the dispatcher sequential input function to check if a putback character exists in CASPRV, and if not to return Flag Z. Otherwise CASPRV is zeroed and the character tested to see if it is the end of file character (1AH).
+This routine is used by the dispatcher sequential input function to check if a putback character exists in [CASPRV](#casprv), and if not to return Flag Z. Otherwise [CASPRV](#casprv) is zeroed and the character tested to see if it is the end of file character (1AH).
 If not it returns with the character in register A and FLAG NZ,NC.
-Otherwise the end of file character is placed back in CASPRV and the routine returns with FLAG Z,C.
+Otherwise the end of file character is placed back in [CASPRV](#casprv) and the routine returns with FLAG Z,C.

 <a name="72cdh"></a>

     Address...
 72CDH

-This routine is used by various dispatcher functions to check if the mode in register E is append, if so a "Bad file name" error is generated (6E6BH).
+This routine is used by various dispatcher functions to check if the mode in register E is append, if so a "`Bad file name`" error is generated (6E6BH).

 <a name="72d4h"></a>

     Address...
 72D4H

 This routine is used by various dispatcher functions to read a character from the cassette.
-The character is read via the TAPIN standard routine and a "Device I/O error" generated (73B2H) if FLAG C is returned.
+The character is read via the [TAPIN](#tapin) standard routine and a "`Device I/O error`" generated (73B2H) if FLAG C is returned.

 <a name="72deh"></a>

     Address...
 72DEH

 This routine is used by various dispatcher functions to write a character to cassette.
-The character is written via the TAPOUT standard routine and a "Device I/O error" generated (73B2H) if FLAG C is returned.
+The character is written via the [TAPOUT](#tapout) standard routine and a "`Device I/O error`" generated (73B2H) if FLAG C is returned.

 <a name="72e9h"></a>

     Address...
 72E9H

 This routine is used by various dispatcher functions to turn the cassette motor on for input.
-The motor is turned on via the TAPION standard routine and a "Device I/O error" generated (73B2H) if FLAG C is returned.
+The motor is turned on via the [TAPION](#tapion) standard routine and a "`Device I/O error`" generated (73B2H) if FLAG C is returned.

 <a name="72f8h"></a>

     Address...
 72F8H

-This routine is used by various dispatcher functions to turn the cassette motor on for output, control simply transfers to the TAPOON standard routine.
+This routine is used by various dispatcher functions to turn the cassette motor on for output, control simply transfers to the [TAPOON](#tapoon) standard routine.

 <a name="7304h"></a>

     Address...
 7304H

-This routine is used by the Interpreter Mainloop "OK" point, the "END" statement handler and the run-clear routine to shut down the printer.
+This routine is used by the Interpreter Mainloop "`OK`" point, the "`END`" statement handler and the run-clear routine to shut down the printer.
 [PRTFLG](#prtflg) is first zeroed and then [LPTPOS](#lptpos) tested to see if any characters have been output but left hanging in the printer's line buffer.
 If so a CR,LF sequence is issued to flush the printer and [LPTPOS](#lptpos) zeroed.

 <a name="7323h"></a>